The Essence of Chinese Painting (I)

 (5) Ma Yuan (马 远 Mǎ Yuǎn 1160-1225 was an important painter of the Chinese Song Dynasty.

 (7) Li Keran (李可染 Lǐ Kěrǎn 1907-1989) was one of the most popular Chinese painters of the 20th century.
 He was particularly popular for his depiction of water buffalo.
-But he is also considered an innovator in Chinese landscape painting.

 Illustrations:

-Fig.1: Sketch of the principle of western scales and Chinese scales
+Fig.1: Sketch of the principle of Western scales and Chinese scales

 Fig.2: The Chinese characters one (yī 一) and water (shuǐ 水)

 Fig.3: Zhu Da 朱 耷: Chrysanthemums.
 Album sheet.
-From the album Pictures of Flowers, Fruits and Insects No. 2 (huā guǒ wū chóng cè zhī èr 花果 烏 蟲 册 之 二)
+From the album Pictures of Flowers.
+Fruits and Insects No. 2 (huā guǒ wū chóng cè zhī èr 花果 烏 蟲 册 之 二)

 Fig.4: Zhu Da 朱 耷: bird.
 Album sheet.
-From the album Pictures of Flowers and Birds No. 2 (huā niǎo cè yè zhī èr 花鸟 册 页 之 二)
+From the album Pictures of Flowers and Birds No. 2. (huā niǎo cè yè zhī èr 花鸟 册 页 之 二)

 Fig.5: Hong Ren (弘仁; 1610–1663) landscape fragment.
 Ink on paper.
 25.2 x 25.3 cm.
 Shanghai Museum